raffaelespazzoli/openshift-istio-multicluster/README.md

 # Istio-Multicluster for OpenShift

-This repo featreus an ansible playbook that installs istio-multicluster on a set of OpenShift clusters.
+This repo features an ansible playbook that installs istio-multicluster on a set of OpenShift clusters.

 The following prerequisites have to be met: